NickNameInvalid/Big_Data_Report/README.md

 | cwy2-px8b  | Local Law 8 of 2020 - Complaints of Illegal Parking of Vehicles Operated on Behalf of the City |
 | wye7-nyek  | Interagency Coordination and Construction Permits Data (MOSYS) |

+You can obtain these datasets either via PEEL or from NYC OpenData.
 And you also should change the dataset directory in the jupyter notbook to fit your own data path.

 ## Deliverables: